duarterocha17/Experimental_Volume_Of_Droplet/README.md

 ### About the project

-The project was developed for a specific application in the project *RheoOptimized2Dinks*, but it might be useful for fellow researchers.
+This script was developed for a specific application in the project *RheoOptimized2Dinks*, but it might be useful for fellow researchers.
 It is supposed to analyse and calculate the volume of the resulting droplets on a dripping or jetting nozzle, from the images taken in an experimental setup.

 The image below shows the output plotting of a detached droplet as a function of the internal inlet diameter.
 It is also shown the droplet's volume, as a function of the volume of a sphere with the internal inlet diameter.